kworkflow/kworkflow/documentation/man/features/report.rst

 \--year[=<year>]:
   Exhibits the current year summary if the user does not specify *<year>*.

+\--all:
+  Display all information for the current date.
+You can choose the date and range with date options.

+\--pomodoro:
+  Display current date pomodoro report.
+You can choose the date and range with date options.

 \--statistics:
   Display statistics for the current date.
 You can choose the date and range with date options.